Physical Therapy Courses: Fall 2024

 PT 541: Neurobiology I

-This course is the first of a two-semester course in neurobiology.
-It is designed to introduce students to broad neural principles and to the general organization of central and peripheral nervous system.
-We will integrate experimentally- and clinically-derived knowledge (via case applications), as well as insights and techniques from the many disciplines and levels of analysis that converge to explain the current anatomy and function of the human nervous system.
-Emphasis in this course is placed on the properties of neurons and principles of neurobiology covered in topics including: neurodevelopment, communication within and between neurons, formation of neural circuits, neural plasticity, and neural regeneration.
-Laboratories will promote development of skills in neuroanatomical identification and basic principles of neural circuits and brain anatomy.
-This will provide an essential and foundational knowledge base for the integration of neural information with neurologic diagnosis following injury to the nervous system.
-Gross anatomy, myelin-stained cross sections, microscopic anatomy, and neurodiagnostic images (MRI, CT scan, vasculature studies) of the brain and spinal cord will be studied during laboratory sessions.
-Together, the lecture and laboratories will lay the foundation for studying the association of anatomy and function with regard to clinical outcomes and effects of damage to the central and peripheral nervous systems.
-Prerequisites: PT First Year Spring professional status or permission of PT Department.
-(GR)
+This course is the first of a two-semester course sequence in neurobiology.
+It is designed to introduce students to broad neural principles and to the general organization of the nervous system.
+We will integrate experimentally and clinically derived knowledge (via case applications), as well as present insights and techniques from the many disciplines and levels of analysis that converge to explain the current anatomy and function of the human nervous system.
+Emphasis in this course is placed on the properties of neurons and principles of neurobiology covered in topics, including: neurodevelopment, communication within and between neurons, formation of neural circuits, neural plasticity, and neural regeneration.
+Prerequisites: PT first year professional status (GR)

 PT 542: Neurobiology II